Find Cancer Early Program

 - Messages are also disseminated through social media, including Facebook and Instagram.

-Evaluation: The third survey was conducted at the end of the campaign and showed campaign awareness throughout regional WA was 69.3%.
+Evaluation: The third survey was conducted at the end of the campaign and showed campaign awareness throughout regional WA was 69.3 per cent.

 Visit the Find Cancer Early Resource Hub.